BenjaminKobjolke/FastKeyboardScreenshot/README.md

 - Press Alt Shift Q to start
 - Press D to enable delay
-- Move to the start position (you have 3 seconds)
+- Move to the start position and press space
-- Move to the end position (you have 3 seconds)
+- Move to the end position and press space
+- The screenshot will be automatically taken after 5 seconds

+This can also be combined with the "same region" feature:

+- Press Alt Shift Q to start
+- Press D to enable delay
+- Press F1 to take a screenshot of the same region as last time
-- The screenshot will be automatically taken
+- The screenshot will be automatically taken after 5 seconds

 #### Screenshot scale